Ursula Goodenough: Teaching

-Goodenough taught a junior/senior level cell biology course at Washington University for many years.
-She also joined physicist Claude Bernard and earth-scientist Michael Wysession for 10 years in teaching a course called The Epic of Evolution directed at non-science majors.
+Goodenough was a Professor of Biology at Washington University and taught a junior/senior-level cell biology course for many years.
+She was also an Associate Professor of Anatomy at the Washington University School of Medicine and an Adjunct Professor of Cell Biology at Mt.
+Sinai School of Medicine.
+She also joined physicist Claude Bernard and earth-scientist Michael Wysession for 10 years, teaching a course called The Epic of Evolution, directed at non-science majors.
 She has also taught graduate-level courses in microbial biology.

 Dalai Lama

-In 2002, Goodenough was a member of a five-scientist panel invited by the Mind and Life Institute as part of an ongoing series of seminars on Western science for Tenzin Gyatso, the 14th Dalai Lama and his inner circle of monk-scholars.
+In 2002, Goodenough was a member of a five-scientist panel invited by the Mind and Life Institute as part of an ongoing series of seminars on Western science for Tenzin Gyatso, the 14th Dalai Lama, and his inner circle of monk scholars.
 Previous seminars explored particle physics and neuroscience.
 This was the Dalai Lama's first foray into cellular biology.
 Goodenough found him a quick study: "He's very interested in science and really wants to understand this stuff.
-We'd been told that he knew about DNA and proteins, but when I started it became clear that he had very little background.
-Of course, one is left to wonder how many of the world's leaders understand DNA proteins."
-Goodenough was joined by scientists Stuart Kauffman, Steven Chu and Eric Lander.
-Goodenough was invited back to Dharamsala, India to lecture again in 2003.
+We'd been told that he knew about DNA and proteins, but when I started, it became clear that he had very little background.
+Of course, one is left to wonder how many of the world's leaders understand DNA and proteins."
+Goodenough was joined by scientists Stuart Kauffman, Steven Chu, and Eric Lander.
+Goodenough was invited back to Dharamsala, India, to lecture again in 2003.

 Research

-Goodenough and colleagues have studied the molecular basis and evolution of life-cycle transitions in the flagellated green alga, Chlamydomonas reinhardtii.
-They have identified genes in the mating-type (mt) locus and genes regulated by mt that control the transition between vegetative growth and gametic differentiation and zygote development.
-These include genes responsible for mate recognition, uniparental inheritance of chloroplast DNA, and gametic differentiation, allowing analysis of their function and their evolution during speciation.
-They have also explored the potential for producing algal biodiesel as a transportation fuel.
+Goodenough and colleagues have studied the molecular basis and evolution of life-cycle transitions in the flagellated green alga Chlamydomonas reinhardtii.
+They have identified genes in the mating-type (MT) locus and genes regulated by MT that control the transition between vegetative growth, gametic differentiation, and zygote development.
+These include genes responsible for mate recognition, uniparental inheritance of chloroplast DNA, and gametic differentiation, allowing analysis of their function and evolution during speciation.
+They have also purified and sequenced the alga's sexual agglutinins and identified the genes involved in transmitting chloroplast DNA and the sexual signaling pathway via cAMP.
+Their current interest is in the homeoproteins Gsm1 and Gsp1.
+In addition, they have established connections between thylakoid organization and photosynthetic capacity and researched the assembly of the green alga's cell walls.
+They have also elucidated structural features of ciliary motility and explored the potential of forming lipid bodies for producing algal biodiesel as a transportation fuel.
+Her research also focuses on the molecular genetic specification of sexual traits in pikoeukaryotic algae.

+Religious Naturalist Orientation

+Goodenough is a prominent advocate of the religious naturalist (RN) orientation, which explores the religious potential of our science-based understanding of nature.
+In 1998, she wrote a widely-read book on the topic, which has been extensively revised in a new 2023 edition.
+She also serves as president of the Religious Naturalist Association.
+Her recent RN presentations are listed here.